First Injection Molded Polymer Body and Metal Ironhead

 2000 – Snake Eyes Fire Forged Irons

-Because of his experience between 1994 and 2000 designing numerous thin face drivers with a high strength steel face with a higher Coefficient of Restitution (COR), in 2000 Tom went to work to determine if it could be possible to design an iron with a higher COR to offer golfers more distance.
+Because of his significant experience designing numerous thin face drivers during the 1990s with a high strength steel face to achieve a higher Coefficient of Restitution (COR), in the late 90s Tom went to work to determine if it could be possible to design an iron with a higher COR to offer golfers more distance.
 This was a difficult task because of two primary reasons: 1) as loft increases, the ball cannot flex the face inward as much to generate a higher ball velocity, and 2) irons are typically designed with an asymmetrically shaped face.
 Clubheads with a more symmetrical shape face such as drivers are far easier to design to enable the face to flex inward more from impact with the ball.

-By working with a technically astute clubhead production foundry which also had the ability to formulate experimental steel alloys to achieve different mechanical properties, Tom spearheaded the task to create a new high strength steel alloy with a yield strength in excess of 250KSI but also with slightly more elasticity (lower modulus) than other steel alloys used in clubhead design.
-This custom steel alloy was then true forged at a thickness of only 2.1mm to create the faces which were welded to each of the head bodies in the Snake Eyes Fire Forged iron set.
+By working with a technically astute clubhead production foundry which also had the ability to formulate experimental steel alloys to achieve different mechanical properties, Tom spearheaded the task to create a new high strength steel alloy with yield strength in excess of 250KSI but also with slightly more elasticity (lower modulus) than other steel alloys used in clubhead design.
+This HS300 custom steel alloy was then true forged at a thickness of only 2.1mm to create the faces which were welded to the body of the head to create the Snake Eyes Fire Forged irons.

 2003 – Wishon Golf 550C & 550M Forged Carbon Steel Irons

 In 2002, Tom was asked by one of the leading clubhead production foundries to help solve a problem for one of the foundry’s other golf company customers.
-This company was trying to promote a new forged carbon steel iron on the PGA Tour but had been receiving criticism from a number of the tour players that the face profile shape at the leading edge position of the heads in the set was too inconsistent.
+This company was trying to promote a new forged carbon steel iron on the PGA Tour but had been receiving criticism from a number of the tour players that the face profile shape, particularly at the leading edge position of the heads was too inconsistent.

-Investigation of these claims eventually showed that by forging the heads one more time than had been done before, the carbon steel alloy used to make each head was being pressed much tighter in the 5th die mold.
-Photomicrograph analysis showed the additional 5th forging step had compressed the steel in each head much tighter than was possible from the previous 4 step forging process.
+Electron microscope photomicrograph analysis showed that by forging the heads one more time, the additional 5th forging step had compressed the steel in each head much tighter than was possible from the previous 4 step forging process.
 This 5th forging step thus had the effect of greatly reducing the natural ‘voids’ (microscopic holes) inside the grain structure of the steel that are present in all forged ironheads.
 By eliminating a huge number of these voids, the internal vibrations from impact were also reduced, which had the effect of transmitting a softer and more solid feel to the golfer.

 Word of this change in the forging process soon circulated around the golf industry and by 2004, other golf companies were marketing the claim that ‘their new 5-step forging process made their forged irons better and softer feeling.’
-In reality it was Tom Wishon who brought this production improvement to the forging process first.
+In truth it was Tom Wishon who first brought this production improvement to the forging process.

 First variable thickness face set of irons